LinaLtu/final-project/README.md

 ![rubicondemo](https://github.com/LinaLtu/final-project/blob/master/rubicondemo.gif)

 In 2018, I successfully completed a 12-week-long Full Stack JavaScript Web Development coding bootcamp at SPICED Academy, Berlin.
-At the end of the course, we had a week to build a project, which we presented on our graduation day.
+At the end of the course, we had a week to build a final project, which we presented on our graduation day.

 *Important: the following code contains only features that were created during the final week.
-Major features are lacking and the project is still to be completed.*
+Some major features are lacking and the project is still to be completed.*

 Since one of my biggest passions, besides coding, is learning foreign languages, when the time came to pick a topic for my final project, it was a simple choice…